 To obtain a pass in the practical examination, you must achieve a pass in both days of the examination.

-Practical examination results will usually be posted to the candidate portal approximately six weeks following your examination date.
+Practical examination results are released approximately six weeks following your examination date, but can take longer.

 If you do not pass the practical examination you may apply to sit another practical examination, provided your written examination is still valid.
 Subject to availability.